 Like disability-income insurance, long-term care insurance has elimination periods (aka waiting periods, deductible periods) that typically range from 0 to 180 days.
 Longer elimination periods substantially reduce premiums, but increases out-of-pocket costs.

-Virtually anyone in basically good health between the ages of 18 and 84 can buy long-term care insurance.
-Some companies do not sell to people over the age of 84, but this age limit applies only at the time of purchase, not to its renewal or when benefits are received.
-In most cases, the insurance company cannot cancel the policy except for the nonpayment of premiums.
+Virtually anyone in good health between the ages of 18 and 84 can buy long-term care insurance.
+Some companies do not sell to people over age 84, but this age limit applies only at the time of purchase, not to its renewal or when benefits are received.
+The insurance company cannot cancel the policy except for the nonpayment of premiums.
 However, they can raise prices if they do so for the entire underwriting class.

-There is usually an exclusion for pre-existing medical conditions for which the insured has been diagnosed or treated within the past 6 months.
-Note that this 6 month period will begin anew if you switch policies.
+An exclusion may apply for pre-existing medical conditions for which the insured has been diagnosed or treated within the past 6 months.
+Note that this 6-month period will begin anew if you switch policies.

-Tax-qualified policies have 2 benefit triggers, which are specific requirements that must be met before benefits are paid.
+Tax-qualified policies have 2 benefit triggers, specific requirements that must be met before benefits are paid.

-Some policies that are not tax qualified may have a medical necessity trigger that will pay benefits if a doctor certifies that the insured requires long-term care, even if the insured does not satisfy the previous triggers.
+Some policies not tax-qualified may have a medical necessity trigger that will pay benefits if a doctor certifies that the insured requires long-term care, even if the insured does not satisfy the previous triggers.

 Considering how fast medical costs and care has risen in the past, it makes sense to purchase inflation protection.
 This option is provided either as an option to increase protection over time without providing evidence of insurability, or the benefit increases automatically by a certain percentage annually.